 2 – Getting to Magic Kingdom from the Transportation and Ticket Center

 When traveling to Magic Kingdom from the TTC, you usually have two options available: the monorail and the ferryboat.
-We rode the monorail to get a sense of how long it would take.
-Right now each monorail car is limited to 4 groups in each car, two on each side, separated with a screen.
+Right now each monorail car has limited capacity and the sections are separated with a screen.
 All guests must sit.
 No standing is allowed.
 You can imagine that the monorail will take longer because so many fewer guests can fit in at one time.
 The ferryboat also has physical distancing measures in place, but because of its size, the boats can hold more people.
-On the morning we visited, Cast Members were letting us know that we could take a bus from the TTC to Magic Kingdom.
-This may also be an option for you.
+On some mornings a bus from the TTC to Magic Kingdom might be an option for you.
 Do note that if you take the bus, you’ll be required to go through the health and security screening again.

 3 – Health & Safety Measures

 One of the biggest differences you’ll notice when visiting the theme parks since the COVID-19 global pandemic hit is Disney’s commitment and approach to health and safety.
 Health and safety reminder signs are everywhere.
 You’ll find hand-sanitizers and hand-washing stations all over the park.
 On the ground, you’ll see markers telling you where to stand to ensure physical distancing.
-Ride vehicles are filled to half-capacity where groups are separated by rows.
-Cast Members also leave empty ride vehicles in between ones that are filled with guests.
+Many rides now have plexiglass dividers in the vehicles.
 Some attraction queues have plastic screens in some areas where physical distancing is not practical (we saw this at Big Thunder Mountain Railroad and Splash Mountain).
 High-traffic areas receive increased cleaning.
 At the Haunted Mansion, you’ll walk through the stretching room, instead of crowding in with a large group of people.
 We saw several Cast Members throughout the day cleaning benches, tables, and other areas frequented by guests.
-Bottom line, Disney is doing what they can to provide a safe environment for their guests.
+Bottom line, Disney is doing what it can to provide a safe environment for its guests.
 While Disney cannot eliminate all risk of coronavirus, they have stepped up.
 Visiting during this time is a personal decision that only you can make for your family.

 4 – Remember You Need a Park Reservation

 To promote physical distancing, capacity is limited as guests return to Walt Disney World theme parks.
 Guests with a ticket or Annual Pass must use the new Disney Park Pass system to make a reservation in advance for each park entry.
-Same-day or even same week reservations are unlikely, especially if you are an annual passholder.
+Same-day or even same-week reservations are unlikely.
 You’ll need to plan ahead and get your park reservation as early as possible.

 When considering visiting during the phased reopening you need to be aware that a visit like you may be used to is not available at this time.
 The park will operate with reduced hours.
-If you check the park hours for the fall you’ll notice Magic Kingdom has the hours of 9:00 am -6:00 pm.
-Usually, the park would be open much later than that.
-Also, there is no Extra Magic Hours for Disney resort guests.
+During the holiday season, and since capacity was increased, park hours have been longer on the weekend and shorter during the week.
+Always check your My Disney Experience app for up-to-date park hours.
+Disney has been adjusting them, so they may change.
 Finally, there FastPass+ is temporarily suspended.
-While wait times are longer now in the fall than they were in the summer, they are still not close to what they would be during “normal operations.”
+While wait times are longer now than they were last summer, they are still not close to what they would be during “normal operations.”

 Also take note that before the closure, Magic Kingdom would open Main Street USA about an hour early for shopping and dining.
 That is not the case during the phased reopening.
 A Cast Member told us that officially the park opens at 9:00 am.
 They are really discouraging guests from arriving early.
 However, she did say that they will open early to avoid a large crowd from gathering.